mozilla/www.ccadb.org/cas/contacts.md

 An expandable list of all POCs for your organization is presented in alphabetical order.
 Obsolete contacts are listed at the bottom with ** in front of their name.

 * Detailed Instructions: [Add/Update Contacts](https://docs.google.com/document/d/1QQ-wZYPJ_3p76Zc3RZPE929pKIResc5J4vjSGGi_NuE/edit?usp=sharing)

+If a CA Owner wants to stop receiving all communications from the CCADB, they can have a Primary POC log in and:

+1. Create a `Add/Update Contacts` case and select `Yes` for the ‘Is this Contact Obsolete?’ field for each Primary POC and POC.
+2. Create an `Add/Update Root Request` case and on the `CA Owner` tab, remove the values for `CA Email Alias 1` and `CA Email Alias 2`.

+Once a Root Store Operator reviews and syncs these cases to the CCADB, all system emails will stop.